Generating spectral dental panoramic images from single energy computed tomography volumes: Methods

 The framework was implemented in Python (Python Software Foundation, Wilmington, Delaware, United States).
 A proprietary X-AID module (MITOS GmbH, Munich, Germany) was used for the forward projection step.
 The main steps of the workflow are shown in fig. \ref{fig_workflow} and the detailed explanation is below.

 The first part of the framework deals with preparing the input CT volume for the workflow.
-If the voxels are not isotropic, an interpolation is first carried out so that the output is isotropic.
+If the voxels are not isotropic, e.g. the input is from a helical CT, an interpolation is first carried out so that the output is isotropic.
 Secondly, the user has to rotate the volume along the three axes so that the volume is symmetric along the coronal and axial views, and the dental arch is horizontal in the sagittal view.
 The final step of the preparation is thresholding the volume to two basis materials.
 There are two ways to carry out the thresholding, depending on the type of the input volume.

 A simple threshold is used in the segmentation if the imaging system's Hounsfield Unit (HU) values are not perfectly reliable due to scatter contamination \cite{sisniega2013monte}.
 A threshold of 1280 HU was used in this study.
 Both basis material images are scaled with their respective mean signals so that the mean value of the segmented volumes is 1.